 It takes a lot of talent and diligence to bring Key Peninsula News to your mailbox every month.
 A growing group of donors help pay the bills, loyal advertisers add a significant contribution and we receive underwriting from organizations like the Angel Guild and NewsMatch.

-But it takes more than a printing press and check book.
-Volunteers and staff generously give their time every month to manage, create, research, write, take photographs, edit, coordinate and deliver the KP News.
+It takes more than a printing press and a checkbook.
+Volunteers and staff give valuable time every month to manage, create, research, write, take photographs, edit, coordinate and deliver the KP News.

 Since joining the KP News sales team in 2019, Deanna has met, worked and created friendships with most KP business owners.
 She helps create ideal ad schedules that help get the word out.